Testing Lens Models of PLCK G165.7+67.0 Using Lensed SN H0pe: Lens Models

 \item{ Model 7 is semi-parametric and uses a modified version of Zitrin-LTM \citep{Zitrin_2009, Zitrin_2015, Broadhurst_2005} originally developed for time-delay cosmography of SN Refsdal.
 It uses the F200W brightness of the cluster-member galaxies as weights when estimating the stellar mass with a power-law mass-surface-density profile.
 These profiles are smoothed with a Gaussian kernel to approximate the cluster dark matter distribution.
 Systematics are accounted for by varying an external shear component.
 Individual galaxies like the BCG are fitted freely.
 Spectroscopic redshifts are used where available and photometric redshifts are input as best guesses for the remaining systems.
 An MCMC method is used to infer the model parameters in the image plane.} \end{itemize}

-Table \ref{tab:models} lists the predicted magnifications for each image of the SN for each model (extracted from \citet{Pascale_SNH0pe_2025}, their Table 1).
-In \citet{Pascale_SNH0pe_2025}, the value of $H_0$ is inferred from the time delays using a Bayesian framework and equations \ref{eq: h0_rescale} \& \ref{eq:prob_h0} are drawn from Equations 4 and 5 of \citet{Pascale_SNH0pe_2025}.
+{Table \ref{tab:models} lists the predicted magnifications for each image of the SN for each model (extracted from \citet{Pascale_SNH0pe_2025}, their Table 1).
+In \citet{Pascale_SNH0pe_2025}, the value of $H_0$ is inferred from the time delays using a Bayesian framework.
 Each of the lens model predicted time delays assumed a fiducial $H_0 = 70 \text{km s}^{-1} \text{Mpc}^{-1}$.
-The fiducial time delays are scaled as a function of $H_0$ to match the observed photometric time delays, as shown in Equation \ref{eq: h0_rescale}.
+The fiducial time delays are scaled as a function of $H_0$ to match the observed photometric time delays, as shown in Equation \ref{eq:h0_rescale}.}

-The probability distribution of $H_0$ is obtained by marginalizing over all the lens models, weighting each by its ability to reproduce the observed ratios of time delays.
-The set of observables $\mathcal{O}: \{ \Delta t_{a,b},\Delta t_{b,c} \}$, each have measurements from the LC and predictions from each model $M_I$ assuming a fiducial $H_0$.
-Equation \ref{eq: h0_rescale} is used to rescale the fiducial $H_0$ till the predictions match the LC measurements.
-The probability for the value of $H_0$ from a single lens model $M_1$ with n number of observables using Bayes' theorem is:
+{The set of observables $\{\Delta t_{a,b},\, \Delta t_{b,c}\}$ each have measurements from the light curve and predictions from each lens model $M_\ell$ assuming a fiducial $H_0$; Equation~\ref{eq:h0_rescale} is used to rescale the fiducial time delays until the predictions match the LC measurements.
+The LC measurements themselves are obtained by fitting the light curves of the multiple images, marginalising over SN-model-specific nuisance parameters (e.g.\ light-curve shape) to obtain the posterior on the lensing observables.
+Analogously, each lens model carries its own nuisance parameters, which are marginalised over their posterior given the lens data to obtain the lens model posteriors for the observables \citep{Pascale_SNH0pe_2025}.}

+{The probability distribution of $H_0$ is obtained by marginalizing over all lens models, weighting each by its ability to reproduce the observed ratios of time delays.
+For a single lens model $M_\ell$, the posterior on $H_0$ given the light curve data is:} { } {The overall posterior on $H_0$, averaged over $N$ lens models, is then obtained via the law of total probability: